emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 }
 ```

-First we get the indentifier from the app.settings, then we get the base resources, the embedded ones.
-After that we get the custom resources and for that we need the folder name(which is the identifier), then we mix them and return the value.
+1. First we get the indentifier from the app.settings.
+2. Then we get the base resources, the embedded ones.
+3. After that we get the custom resources and for that we need the folder name(which is the identifier).
+4. Then we mix them and return the value.

 All of this will be done once, ence the lazy loading.

 # Testing

-Everything is done, so now let's test it, in order to get a value from the dictionary we have to call the method `CustomResources.GetText(string key)` which returns the value.
+Everything related to code is finished, so now let's test it, in order to get a value from the dictionary we have to call the method `CustomResources.GetText(string key)` which returns the value.

 ## Updating entire resource files